rafaelcastrorc/SocialStats/README.md

 The data from these two datasets was fairly well structured and was easy to include.
 Our user information was stored on a Mongo database.
 Both Neo4j and MySQL were hosted on AWS, while the Mongo database was hosted on mLab.

 For the server side, we have an api for each of our data sources: api_aws.js, api_religion.js and api_world.js.
 And for the frontend, which was created using Angular CLI to generate the appropriate modules, we have the main app module that contains multiple sub modules.
 Each sub module represents a page for a dataset, and it contains a visualizer, a right side bar that displays the different queries, and a component for each query.

-For instance for the religion dataset: religions is the main religion page, religion-visualizer is the left hand side of the page, that works as a placeholder that changes based on the query been displayed, and religion-queries contains the different queries, as well as the right side panel that appears on the right hand side.
+Religions is the main religion page, religion-visualizer is the left hand side of the page, that works as a placeholder that changes based on the query been displayed, and religion-queries contains the different queries, as well as the right side panel that appears on the right hand side.
 Then, some of our key node_modules include Chart.js, ng2-charts, MySQL, ng2-map.
 We also